 There are several causes of water hammering.
 They include;

-- Fast-acting valves- these are the apparent cause of water hammers when the water stops instantly, causing the valve to shut off abruptly.
+• Fast-acting valves are the apparent cause of water hammers when the water stops instantly, causing the valve to shut off abruptly.

-- Worn-out valves- just like other dishwashing machine components, the valves depreciate as the days go on.
+• Worn-out valves- just like other dishwashing machine components, the valves depreciate as the days go.
 Worn-out valves cannot sufficiently hold the pressure causing the clanging sound.
-Therefore by taking action to replace essential ones, you can stop the water hammers.
+Therefore, you can stop the water hammers by taking action to replace essential ones.

 Final Words

-The dishwasher machine contains different types of pipes, which should have specific sizes to ensure the efficient and mess-free flow of water,
+The dishwasher machine contains different types of pipes, which should have specific sizes to ensure efficient and mess-free water flow.

 These pipes usually range from ¾ inches to 1 inch in diameter.
 Further, it is essential to check their lengths also.
-For instance, the drainpipe should not be too long to prevent twisting, which would hinder the efficient water flow.
+For instance, the drainpipe should not be too long to prevent twisting, hindering efficient water flow.

 Additionally, you may need to install water hammer arrestors to prevent the clanging of the pipe.

-Fortunately, we have discussed how to do the installations and the sizes required by the dishwasher supply line, drain hose, and waste pipe, among other pipes.
+Fortunately, we have discussed how to do the installations and the sizes required by the dishwasher supply line, drain hose, and waste pipe, among others.